Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 A systematic review has highlighted three approaches to methadone conversion in the literature;[

-Adverse effects from opioids are common and may interfere with achieving adequate pain control (refer to Table 5).
+Adverse effects from opioids are common and may interfere with achieving adequate pain control (see Table 5).
 However, not all adverse effects are caused by opioids, and other etiologies also need to be evaluated.
 Examples of relevant factors include the following:[

 In general, options for addressing adverse effects associated with opioids include aggressive management of the adverse effects, opioid rotation, or dose reduction.
 In most instances, definitive recommendations are not possible.